How to Get Weight Loss Injections Through Insurance in 2025

 Weight loss injections are prescription medications administered via subcutaneous injection either daily or weekly.
 They work by mimicking hormones that regulate appetite and blood sugar, helping you feel full longer and control cravings.

-These medications are intended for individuals with a BMI ≥ 30 or BMI ≥ 27 with at least one obesity-related condition.
+The most commonly prescribed injections include Wegovy, Saxenda, Ozempic, and Mounjaro.
+These medications are intended for individuals with a BMI of 30 or more, or 27 and above with at least one obesity-related condition.
+Each medication has its own mechanism, but all contribute to appetite suppression and improved metabolic control.

 Do Insurance Plans Cover Weight Loss Injections?

-Insurance Coverage What Determines Eligibility?
+Insurance Coverage: What Determines Eligibility?

 Employer Plans vs. Medicaid vs. Medicare